 Planning a Visit

 Kopi Ping Cafe is located at Lot 5-0, 6-0, 7-0, The Gate, Lorong Gate, Jalan Berungis, 89208 Tuaran.
 Tuaran itself sits roughly 35 to 40 minutes north of Kota Kinabalu by road, making it a realistic half-day excursion from the city for anyone already exploring the west coast corridor.
 The coffee shop format means that mornings and early afternoons are the natural visit window; this category of establishment typically winds down its kitchen activity after the lunch hour.
-No website or phone number is listed in available records, so visiting in person or asking locally about current hours is the practical approach.
 Contact details and hours should be confirmed through local enquiry before making a dedicated trip.

-For readers planning broader Malaysian dining itineraries across different cities and price points, the EP Club covers a range of reference points: from CRC Restaurant in Georgetown and India Gate Restaurant in Klang to DIN by Din Tai Fung in Sepang, Kuroma Buffet in Johor Bahru, Kay's Steak and Lobster in Subang Jaya, Al-Sultan Restaurant in Shah Alam, Haidilao at Queensbay Mall in Bayan Lepas, and Me'nate Steak Hub in Seremban.
+For readers planning broader Malaysian dining itineraries across different cities and price points, examples include CRC Restaurant in Georgetown and India Gate Restaurant in Klang to DIN by Din Tai Fung in Sepang, Kuroma Buffet in Johor Bahru, Kay's Steak and Lobster in Subang Jaya, Al-Sultan Restaurant in Shah Alam, Haidilao at Queensbay Mall in Bayan Lepas, and Me'nate Steak Hub in Seremban.
 For a sense of what the destination dining tier looks like internationally, Le Bernardin in New York City and Atomix in New York City represent the formal tasting-menu register that sits at the far end of the spectrum from Tuaran's neighbourhood cafes.

 Side-by-Side Snapshot